sharpjs/PSPrefix/README.md

 parameter that accepts a host object to use instead of the current `$Host` object.

-To use a PSPrefix cmdlet within a `ForEach-Object -Parallel` scripb block, use `Get-SynchronizedHost` to obtain a thread-safe host object outside the parallel script block.
+To use a PSPrefix cmdlet within a `ForEach-Object -Parallel` script block, use `Get-SynchronizedHost` to obtain a thread-safe host object outside the parallel script block.
 Then pass the thread-safe host object inside the parallel script block using the `-CustomHost` parameter and the `$using:` syntax, as shown in